brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

   **[insert diagram]**

   Several groups have implemented _block-sparse FlashAtttention_, which applies the original FA's IO-aware approach but skips blocks that are not needed.
 For example, using a sliding window of radius $w$, we would compute blocks near the diagonal and not the far-off blocks, leading to much faster computation times than dense FlashAttention for large contexts, at the cost of missing some long-range connections (depending on the sparsity pattern).
 Researchers have found however that cleverly chosen patterns (with some global tokens or random attention) can approximate full attention well.
-NVIDIA's ampere GPU even introduce hardware support for sparse (2:4 structured sparsity) matrix multiply.
+NVIDIA's ampere GPU even introduce hardware support for sparse (2:4 structured sparsity [^2]) matrix multiply.

 > By sacrificing the ability of every token to attend to every other token, and instead structuring the pattern (often based on prior knowledge of locality in language or vision), one can bring the quadratic cost down substantially.
 When combined with FlashAttention-style tiling, block-sparse methods can become even more powerful.